Program in Dance

 - Aynsley L. Vandenbroucke

 The curriculum is open to students of all backgrounds and areas of training.
 We focus on movement, the body, dance, and choreography as primary sites for exploration and as ways of knowing and experiencing.
 Our courses include: comparative approaches to training in modern and contemporary dance, hip-hop, ballet, diasporic African dance, and improvisational forms; repertory workshops that expose students to significant works from the choreographic canon and emerging choreographers; interdisciplinary and collaborative courses centered on embodiment, pedagogy, and choreographic research; and a range of seminars in diverse topics in dance studies.
-Many courses are cross-listed with units including Gender and Sexuality, African American Studies, Anthropology, Visual Arts, Theater, Music, American Studies, Urban Studies, among other departments.
+Many courses are cross-listed with other departments and programs including: Gender and Sexuality, African American Studies, Anthropology, Visual Arts, Theater, Music, American Studies, and Urban Studies.

 Dance courses fulfill several distribution requirements.
 Most dance courses fulfill the Literature and the Arts (LA) requirement, and several courses may also fulfill the requirements of Epistemology and Cognition (EC), Ethical Thought and Moral Values (EM), Social Analysis (SA), Historical Analysis (HA), and Culture and Difference (CD).